"Oct. 3, 2014 -- When Ebola arrived in the U.S. last week, it came with a steep learning curve.

 Mechanism of Action

-Cefixime has been shown to be active against most isolates of the following bacteria both in vitro and in clinical infections [see INDICATIONS AND USAGE]:
+Cefixime has been shown to be active against most isolates of the following microorganisms, both in vitro and in clinical infections [see INDICATIONS AND USAGE.]

 The following in vitro data are available, but their clinical significance is unknown.
-Suprax exhibits in vitro MICs of 1 mcg/mL or less against most ( ≥ 90%) isolates of the following bacteria; however, the safety and effectiveness of Suprax in treating clinical infections due to these bacteria have not been established in adequate and well-controlled clinical trials.
+At least 90 percent of the following bacteria exhibit an in vitro minimum inhibitory concentration (MIC) less than or equal to the susceptible breakpoint for cefixime against isolates of similar genus or organism group.
+However, the efficacy of cefixime in treating clinical infections due to these bacteria has not been established in adequate and well-controlled clinical trials.

-Dilution Techniques: Quantitative methods are used to determine the minimum inhibitory concentrations (MICs).
+Quantitative methods are used to determine antimicrobial minimum inhibitory concentrations (MICs).
 These MICs provide estimates of the susceptibility of bacteria to antimicrobial compounds.
-The MICs should be determined using standardized test methods1,2 (broth, and/or agar).
-The MIC values should be interpreted according to the criteria in Table 1.
+The MICs should be determined using a standardized test method1,2 (broth and/or agar).
+The MIC values should be interpreted according to criteria provided in Table 3.

-Diffusion Techniques: Quantitative methods that require measurement of zone diameters can also provide reproducible estimates of the susceptibility of bacteria to antimicrobial compounds.
-The zone size provides an estimate of the susceptibility of bacteria to antimicrobial compounds.
-The zone size should be determined using standardized method.2,3 This procedure uses paper disks impregnated with 5 mcg of cefixime to test the susceptibility of bacteria to cefixime.
-The disk diffusion interpretive criteria are provided in Table 1.
+Quantitative methods that require measurement of zone diameters can also provide reproducible estimates of the susceptibility of bacteria to antimicrobial compounds.
+The zone size should be determined using a standardized test method.2.3 This procedure uses paper disks impregnated with 5 mcg cefixime to test the susceptibility of bacteria to cefixime.
+The disc diffusion breakpoints are provided in Table 3.

 |Pathogen||Minimum Inhibitory Concentrations (mcg/mL)||Disk Diffusion Zone Diameter (mm)|

-Standardized susceptibility test procedures require the use of laboratory controls to monitor and ensure the accuracy and precision of supplies and reagents used in the assay, and the techniques of the individuals performing the test.1,2,3 The standard cefixime powder should provide the following range of MIC values provided in Table 2.
-For the diffusion technique using the 5-mcg cefixime disk the criteria provided in Table 2 should be achieved.
+Standardized susceptibility test procedures require the use of laboratory controls to monitor and ensure the accuracy and precision of supplies and reagents used in the assay, and the techniques of the individuals performing the test.1,2,3 Standard cefixime powder should provide the following range of MIC values noted in Table 4.
+For the diffusion technique using the 5 mcg disk, the criteria in Table 4 should be achieved.

 Comparative clinical trials of otitis media were conducted in nearly 400 children between the ages of 6 months to 10 years.
 Streptococcus pneumoniae was isolated from 47% of the patients, Haemophilus influenzae from 34%, Moraxella catarrhalis from 15% and S. pyogenes from 4%.